13 Planting, 595 CY

 When the arrow platform pointed at the green tunnel, a cacophonous creaking of stone against stone emerged from the floor below the green lantern.
 The party drew closer, curious.
 In the corridor they could feel the floor rumble slightly, as if something were about to give way.
 Xan took a few steps back, and just as Drake was advising Liberty to be cautious, the stone circle and several feet of the floor completely gave way, forcing the adventurers to dive to safety.

 As they picked themselves up, Mom heard an unsettling noise like the skittering of thousands of insects making their way up from below.
 He looked at the hole in alarm and said, “Shall we leave?
 Now?!”

 Liberty, her ears still ringing, said “What?
 Why?”

 “Liberty, Move!” the half-orc roared, dragging the smaller sorcerer back toward the sarcophagus, while Xan lobbed a vial of oil at the ground near the edge of the ruined floor.
 A moment later, a living geyser of green beetles burst from the shaft, rushing south toward the party!

 Xan was quicker.
 He jerked open his lantern and tossed the entire thing into the midst of the swarm.
-It shattered on the oily floor, and the flaming oil washed cross the insects, which sent up an unnatural keening as they burned.
-Drake lobbed a firebomb into the swarm for good measure, and the surviving beetles dispersed and scattered back down the hole.
+It shattered on the oily floor, and the flaming oil washed across the insects, which sent up an unnatural keening as they burned.
+Drake lobbed a firebomb into the swarm for good measure, and the surviving beetles dispersed and scattered back down the hole…

 The skittering slasher went mad, launching a flurry of appendages at the three melee combatants, but its chaotic assault was thwarted by armor, spell and/or natural dexterity.
 The neophyte adventurers did not give the creature another chance to attack, bringing weapon and magic to bear with extreme prejudice.
 The last thing it saw was Drake’s fist.